Investing term

 A style that pays for growth, but not at any price — looks for moderate multiples on above-average growth.

 GARP — growth at a reasonable price — is a middle-ground style that seeks companies growing faster than average but still trading at sensible valuations.
-It tries to avoid both overpriced hype stocks and cheap-but-stagnant ones, paying up for growth, but only so much.
-The PEG ratio is a common GARP tool, balancing a stock's P/E against its growth rate.
+It tries to avoid both overpriced hype stocks, where you pay too much for growth, and cheap-but-stagnant value stocks, where the low price reflects a business going nowhere.

 For example

-A company growing earnings 20% a year at a P/E of 18 might appeal to a GARP investor — solid growth, without a sky-high price tag.
+A company growing earnings 15% a year at a 18× P/E may appeal to a GARP investor — faster than average, but not the sky-high multiple a pure growth stock commands.